-The dual master's degree in regional planning (M.R.P.) and landscape architecture (M.L.A.) and is a professionally accredited degree intended for students with an interest in both planning and design issues.
+The dual master's degree in regional planning (M.R.P.) and landscape architecture (M.L.A.) is a professionally accredited degree intended for students with an interest in both planning and design issues.

 Landscape architecture (LA) students interested in the social, political, and economic context in which design occurs, or planning students who want to establish a deeper concentration in physical design and planning than the existing planning curriculum can provide, are ideal candidates for the dual degree program.

-The dual degree prepares students for work in areas such as physical planning, environmental analysis, community development, and urban design — skills which are highly sought after in the public, private, and nonprofit sectors.
+The dual degree prepares students for work in areas such as physical planning, environmental analysis, community development, and urban design — skills that are highly sought after in the public, private, and nonprofit sectors.

 Students must fulfill the class requirements as specified in the core curriculum for each program.
 This includes the required minimum credit hours in LA and CRP.